 Hyperlinks, contained most often within the footer of the site, that remains consistent throughout.
 These can be customized per site but not per page.
 Common examples include Home, Accessibility, Copyright, Government Website by CivicPlus, Weather, Contact Us, or Site Map.

 A method to easily and automatically direct visitors from one URL to another.
 For example, visitors to http://yoursite.com/events can be redirected to http://yoursite.com/calendar.aspx.

 Section 508, an amendment to the United States Workforce Rehabilitation Act of 1973, is a federal law mandating that all electronic and information technology developed, procured, maintained, or used by the federal government be accessible to people with disabilities.

-A flattened display of the pages and navigation elements for our sites that is used to make bulk pages changes on Aurora Sites, count the number of content elements on the site, and to enhance site search engine optimization.
+A flattened display of the pages and navigation elements for our sites that is used to make bulk page changes on Aurora Sites, count the number of content elements on the site, and enhance site search engine optimization.

 A set of images used in either content or design which are set to alternate or transition automatically.
 This can be achieved by using the Slideshow Widget.

 A heading within page content that serves to increase scanability and assist the user in finding the content they need.
 Subheads are typically larger in font size and may be styled differently to emphasize their importance.

-A stand-alone website usually related to a larger website which is called its "parent site".
+A stand-alone website is usually related to a larger website which is called its "parent site".
 It may have a similar design or be completely unique.
 Examples include a city website (the parent site) and its parks and recreation subsite.
 Other common subsites include tourism, economic development, police, and fire.

-Similar or related data arranged in rows and columns of cells.
+Similar or related data is arranged in rows and columns of cells.

 The user interface is the space where interaction between humans and machines occurs with the goal of effective operation and feedback.